 The record includes Stephen Nunney as a passenger from Liverpool to Montreal at the age of 13.
 He is listed along with numerous other young boys.
 It is believed they were sent to Canada as part of the Home Children scheme.

-After the passing of the Barnado’s Act in 1891, private organisations had the authority facilitated the transfer of ‘abandoned’ British youths to overseas British colonies where they were placed with employers usually in rural areas.
+After the passing of the Barnado’s Act in 1891, private organizations had the authority facilitated the transfer of ‘abandoned’ British youths to overseas British colonies where they were placed with employers usually in rural areas.
 However, not all the children who migrated out of Britain were abandoned or orphaned, many came from destitute families who could no longer provide for the children and it was thought that through migration they could achieve a better standard of life.
 The main destinations were Canada, New Zealand, Southern Rhodesia and Australia.
 For many children, the process was traumatic and they were met with harsh working conditions in their new home country.
-For others it was a positive experience and created new opportunities for the youths.
+For others, it was a positive experience and created new opportunities for the youths.

 In Canada, Claude Nunney was a ward of St. George’s Home in Ottawa and then placed in a rural home near Lancaster.
 There is little account of his personal experience there.
 In March 1915 he enlisted with the Canadian Expeditionary Force, 38th Battalion.
 His official attestation records state that Nunney was born in Dublin and was working as a painter at the time of his enlistment.
 Because of this false statement of Irish birth Nunney has now been included in the Ireland National Roll of Honour.

-During his time in service he was awarded the Distinguished Conduct Medal for his actions during the Battle of Vimy Ridge in 1917 and then the Military Medal for his actions at Avion in the same year.
-Claude Nunney was awarded the Victoria Cross, along with six other members of the Canadian forces, for his bravery in September 1918 at Arras, France.
+During his time in service, he was awarded the Distinguished Conduct Medal for his actions during the Battle of Vimy Ridge in 1917 and then the Military Medal for his actions at Avion in the same year.
+Claude Nunney was awarded the Victoria Cross, along with six other members of the Canadian Forces, for his bravery in September 1918 at Arras, France.
 The seven Canadian Victoria Cross winners have since been nicknamed ‘The Magnificent Seven.’
 The Canadian soldiers advanced on a heavily defended area.
 Under intense bombardment of artillery, Nunney lead and encouraged his comrades.

 Explore the latest Irish records on Findmypast today and discover if your ancestor was among the thousands of Irishmen who went to fight during the First World War.